nagul64/nagul64/README.md

 computer science student (nerd)

-Have a good understanding and profeciency in C/C++, Java, Javascript
+Have a good understanding and proficiency in C/C++, Java, Javascript

 Linux enthusiast, know how to use the terminal for general tasks (cd, git, shell scripting, maintaining packages, troubleshooting issues, configuring the system, managing partitions etc.. you get the deal)